 As the wealthiest country in our region, we should urgently invest $70 million into places where refugee adults and children are currently waiting in unliveable and poverty stricken conditions — not after, but before anyone gets on a boat in desperation.

-Providing safety in the form of assessment centres, run by the UNHCR, international welfare organisations and local services, would give refugees hope and a reason to stay on shore.
+Providing safety in the form of assessment centres, run by the UNHCR, international welfare organisations and local services, will give refugees hope and a reason to stay on shore.

 No child should ever be in detention, in Australia or in any other country.

 The Labor Government has already had to bring back children from Manus Island after the first failed attempt to house them there.
-There is no credibility or humanity in the major parties’ cruel and ineffecitve policies which force children into further danger, including anxiety, lack of proper education and malaria risk, on Manus Island.
+There is no credibility or humanity in the major parties’ cruel and ineffective policies that force children into further danger, including anxiety, lack of proper education and malaria risk, on Manus Island.